fbeauchemin/progi-coding-test/README.md

-# Progi - The Bid Calcuation Test
+# Progi - The Bid Calculation Test

 Implementation of the Bid Calculation problem using C# and Vue.js.